Kzumueller/requestWorker/README.md

 - Arbitrary depth of Array-type parameters for `parseParameters` and `parseHref`, e.g.
 `?parameter[tier1][tier2][tier3]=argument`

-- POST requests
-- Error Handling / processing HTTP status codes
+- Error Handling / processing HTTP status codes, any response will be returned unfiltered